Kaaterskill Falls: Safety issues

 The Kaaterskill Falls Trail was built during 1967 as the southern terminus of the popular Escarpment Trail, which runs along the ridge that bounds the Catskills to the northeast.
 During the late 1980s, DEC had to close the trail above the falls and build a new southern section along Schutt Road to limit the state's liability for injuries and fatalities that occurred near the falls.
+Nine people have died at Kaaterskill Falls between 1988 and 2021.

 Presently, the trail officially ends, and is blocked off, at the lower of the two falls.
 However, the former treadway is still usable, and many visitors continue past the brush pile to get closer to the falls.
 Some venture into the natural amphitheater behind the falls, and it is here and from the ledge above the falls that more than one hiker has fallen to death.
 The height of the upper interior rim of the upper falls amphitheater is deceptively high and the footing is tenuous.
 During 2004 a Putnam County woman sued the state over injuries sustained by her fall into the pool from the top of the falls, arguing the state had a responsibility to put a barrier there.
 Four years later a state Court of Claims judge ruled against her, saying the danger "was open and obvious to anyone employing the reasonable use of her senses".
 The trail's junction with the current Escarpment Trail route just past the Laurel House site is also readily apparent due to the rock pile used to block it and the wood pole that once held mileage signs.
 It, too, is still used unofficially to reach the waterfalls.

 Deaths at the falls nevertheless continued.
 Two in 2014 prompted the state to restrict access to the falls the next summer in order to build a new trail, stone steps, and fencing.
 A special rescue team was formed with the falls' terrain in mind.
 However, two people died in falls during 2016.